dataluscorp/browser/browser/components/newtab/docs/index.rst

 For ``.jsm`` files
 ------------------

 No build step is necessary.
-Use ``mach`` and run mochitests according to your regular Firefox workflow.
+Use ``mach`` and run mochitests according to your regular Datalus workflow.

 For ``.js``, ``.jsx``, ``.sass``, or ``.css`` files
 ---------------------------------------------------